marooncarl/Godot-Tile-Cleaner/README.md

 # Tile Cleaner
 ![Slope Example](https://images2.imgbox.com/0e/2c/no2nxaep_o.jpg)

+Updated for Godot 3.2

-Tile Cleaner is a plugin for Godot engine 3.1.1.
+Tile Cleaner is a plugin for Godot engine.
 It provides custom autotiling for Godot tilemaps by finding and replacing patterns, similar to automapping in Tiled.

 It can also make non-autotile tiles combine with Godot autotiles by customizing which bits should be filled around the non-autotile tiles.
 For example, slope tiles in a platform game can combine with blob autotiles.